hipay/hipay-fullservice-sdk-magento1/CONTRIBUTING.md

     You can find these codes in payment method templates (Variable $ _code)

- -  You can now launch the container with the command:
+ -  You are ready and you can now launch the container with the command:

-        sudo docker-compose -f docker-compose.yml -f docker-compose.dev up
+        sudo docker-compose -f docker-compose.yml -f docker-compose.dev up -d

-When all containers are started you will be able to access the magento via the url defined in MAGENTO_URL.
+When all containers are started you will be able to access magento via the url defined in MAGENTO_URL.

   - Check if all containers are up with